-DCS Automatic Circuit Assurance: Allows a voice terminal user or attendant at a System 75 endpoint node to activate or deactivate Automatic Circuit Assurance (ACA) referral calls for the entire DCS network.
+DCS Automatic Circuit Assurance: Allows a voice terminal user or attendant at a system node to activate or deactivate Automatic Circuit Assurance (ACA) referral calls for the entire DCS network.
 This transparency also allows the referral calls to be generated at a node other than the node that detects the problem.